Aš matau tavo balsą

-Aš matau tavo balsą (I Can See Your Voice) is a Lithuanian television mystery music game show based on the South Korean programme of the same title.
+Aš matau tavo balsą (lit.
+'I Can See Your Voice') is a Lithuanian television mystery music game show based on the South Korean programme of the same title, featuring its format where guest artist(s) and contestant(s) attempt to eliminate bad singers from the group, until the last mystery singer remains for a duet performance.
 It premiered on LNK on 13 March 2022 before moving to its sister channel BTV on 23 April 2022.

 Gameplay

 Format

-Presented with a group of six "mystery singers" that identified only by their occupation, the guest artist(s) and contestant(s) (Note: For the show's gameplay changes, based on playing time of an episode: